 Outline

-The University offers opportunities for selected research-oriented high school students to work with our science faculty in an on-campus summer research program – the Hofstra University Summer Science Research Program (HUSSRP).
-HUSSRP is competitive and students must submit a completed application and letter of recommendation from a science teacher by Friday, March 29, 2024.
-Applications are available online.
-Students will be selected for this program based on their performance in high school science classes, a personal interview, the high school teacher's recommendation, and the availability of a faculty mentor.
+The University offers opportunities for selected research-oriented high school students to work with our faculty in an on-campus summer research program – the Hofstra University Summer Science Research Program (HUSSRP).
+HUSSRP is competitive and students must submit a completed application and letter of recommendation from a teacher by the deadline.
+Applications must be completed online.
+Students will be selected for this program based on their performance in their relevant high school classes, a personal interview, the high school teacher's recommendation, and the availability of a faculty mentor.
 Students who are selected must pay a tuition fee of $2,000 to participate in the program.

 Selected students will be matched with a participating faculty member based on the student’s research preference and faculty availability.
-Before being accepted into the program, all students for whom there is a faculty match will be invited to campus for a personal interview to discuss the student’s specific research project.
-On Monday, July 8, 2024, all accepted students must attend a one-hour orientation and laboratory safety session.
-The summer 2024 program will run Monday through Thursday from July 8 to August 16, 2024.
-Students are expected to attend a weekly seminar/lunch on Wednesdays from noon to 1 p.m., otherwise each student will negotiate a work schedule with their respective faculty mentor.
-Students return to campus for a late afternoon poster session to present the results of their research in early fall (date to be determined).
+Before being accepted into the program, all students for whom there is a faculty match will be invited to campus or be arranged via Zoom for a personal interview to discuss the student’s specific research project.
+At the start of the program, all accepted students must attend a one-hour orientation and laboratory safety training session.
+The summer 2025 program will run from July 7 to July 31, 2025 with the schedule to be worked out between student and mentor.
+Students are expected to attend a weekly seminar/lunch on Wednesdays from noon to 1 p.m.
+In early Fall (date to be determined), students, along with their high school teachers and parents, are invited to return to campus for a late afternoon poster session to present the results of their research.

 Tuition